Diva Zappa

-Diva Muffin Zappa (born July 30, 1979) is an American artist and actress who has also recorded a one-off comedy single.
+Diva Zappa is an American artist and actress who has also recorded a one-off comedy single.
 She is the youngest child of musician Frank Zappa and wife Gail Zappa.

 Personal life

-Diva Zappa was born in Los Angeles.
-She has three older siblings: sister Moon, and brothers Dweezil, and Ahmet.
+Born on 30 July 1979, Diva Zappa has three older siblings: sister Moon and brothers Dweezil and Ahmet.

 According to Frank, she was given the name Diva "because of the loud quality of her voice.
 She's audible at 300 yards."
-Diva Zappa won an award at age 12 in a poster contest to raise awareness about child abuse and neglect.
+Zappa won an award at age 12 in a poster contest to raise awareness about child abuse and neglect.

-Diva's father Frank died in 1993.
-Following the death of her mother Gail in October 2015, Diva and her brother Ahmet were awarded control of the Zappa Family Trust with shares of 30% each, while Moon and Dweezil were given smaller shares of 20% each.
+Zappa's father Frank died in 1993.
+Following the death of her mother Gail in October 2015, Zappa and her brother Ahmet were awarded control of the Zappa Family Trust with shares of 30% each, while Moon and Dweezil were given smaller shares of 20% each.
 As beneficiaries only, Moon and Dweezil will not receive distributions from the trust until it is profitable per the trust agreement; in 2016, it was still in debt and they must seek permission from Ahmet, the trustee, to earn money with their father's music or from merchandise bearing his name.
-The uneven divide of the trust has resulted in several conflicts between Zappa's children, including a feud between Dweezil and Ahmet over Dweezil's use of his father's music in live performances.
-In a 2016 interview with the Los Angeles Times, Diva Zappa said her primary role in the trust is to be present when her father's work is highlighted.
+The uneven divide of the trust has resulted in several conflicts between Frank Zappa's children, including a feud between Dweezil and Ahmet over Dweezil's use of his father's music in live performances.
+In a 2016 interview with the Los Angeles Times, Zappa said her primary role in the trust is to be present when her father's work is highlighted.